smashdevcode/getting-started-with-aspnet-core/notes.md

   Do you get access to things that aren't available in .NET Core?
   For instance, WCF?

-Where are .NET Core files stored on Windows and Mac OS X???
+Where are .NET Core files stored on Mac OS X???

-The `Publish-AspNet` PS Module is used to do the actual deployment to the server You could publish to more than one target by calling `Publish-AspNet` more than once